danielnechtan/www.nechtan.io/src/articles/openbsd_minimalist_desktop.md

     if [ -x /usr/local/bin/dbus-launch -a -z "${DBUS_SESSION_BUS_ADDRESS}" ]; then
       eval `dbus-launch --sh-syntax --exit-with-x11`
     fi

 NOTE: jmclnx [made a point](https://news.ycombinator.com/item?id=33237968) about dbus on Hacker News - he actually avoids running it and Firefox still runs fine.
 If you want to try this out instead of the GTK IPC bloat, add the following to your .xsession:

     export DBUS_SESSION_BUS_ADDRESS="no"

 #### Xresources ####

 You could write a book, or at least a pamphlet, on styling X(7).
 [Cullum Smith](https://www.c0ffee.net/blog/openbsd-on-a-laptop/) has some more complete configs, but the following ~/.Xresources file will at least get you started with a less-ugly xterm to use in cwm(1):

     *visualBell: True
     xterm.loginShell: true
     xterm*faceName: Inconsolata:size=16
-    xterm*dynamicColors: true
+    ! xterm*dynamicColors: true
     xterm*utf8: 2
     xterm*eightBitInput: true
     xterm*scrollBar: false
-    xterm*foreground: rgb:a8/a8/a8
+    ! xterm*foreground: rgb:a8/a8/a8
-    xterm*background: rgb:00/00/00
+    ! xterm*background: rgb:00/00/00

+    *background             : #171717
+    *foreground             : #F8F8F8
+    ! black
+    *color0                         : #171717
+    *color8                         : #38252C
+    ! red
+    *color1                         : #D81765
+    *color9                         : #FF0000
+    ! green
+    *color2                         : #97D01A
+    *color10                        : #76B639
+    ! yellow
+    *color3                         : #FFA800
+    *color11                        : #E1A126
+    ! blue
+    *color4                         : #16B1FB
+    *color12                        : #289CD5
+    ! magenta
+    *color5                         : #FF2491
+    *color13                        : #FF2491
+    ! cyan
+    *color6                         : #0FDCB6
+    *color14                        : #0A9B81
+    ! white
+    *color7                         : #EBEBEB
+    *color15                        : #F8F8F8

 #### cwmrc(5) ####